FOR IMMEDIATE RELEASE: Electric Vehicle Tax Credit Critical for American Economic and National Security Interests

 Electric Vehicle Tax Credit Critical for American Economic and National Security Interests

-In response to the introduction of the Fairness for Every Driver Act, which aims to eliminate the federal electric vehicle (EV) tax credit, Securing America’s Future Energy (SAFE) and Electrification Coalition (EC) President and CEO, Robbie Diamond, made the following statement:
+In response to the introduction of the Fairness for Every Driver Act, which aims to eliminate the federal electric vehicle (EV) tax credit, SAFE and Electrification Coalition (EC) President and CEO, Robbie Diamond, made the following statement:

 “Diversifying our transport fuels away from oil is a matter of economic and national security, and should be considered an energy security priority.
 Our transportation system is 92 percent powered by oil—a volatile commodity, prone to spikes in price and primarily sourced from politically unstable parts of the world that share neither our strategic priorities nor our values.
 In contrast, electric vehicles run on a fuel that is diverse and domestic in source, as well as low and stable in price.
 Diversifying from oil as our overwhelming transport fuel source is a no-brainer for our economic and national security.”